Tarbell is pioneering journalism that informs, galvanizes and changes America.

 Tarbell files a report annually with the IRS that shows how we’re spending your money.
 For our most recent report, click here.
 We also pledge to send our members a quarterly email that highlights stories we have told, new projects we’re planning and how we’re managing our resources.

-Each individual or organization listed below has contributed at least $1,000 since Tarbell’s launch.
 Tarbell does not accept advertising or corporate money.
 We are entirely funded by the tax-deductible donations of readers.
+Find a list of our largest financial supporters here.